 - Eggless, dairy-free, and gluten-free with a nut-free option

 - Perfect for special occasions (Christmas, Valentine's day, etc.)

 - Almond milk: I use almond milk because of its neutral flavor and creamy consistency.

 - Coconut milk: For this recipe, you will need full-fat canned coconut milk.
-As well as adding richness and creaminess to the dessert that would usually come from egg yolks, coconut milk sets when chilled helping to thicken the custard.
+As well as adding richness and creaminess to the dessert that would usually come from egg yolks, and coconut milk sets when chilled helping to thicken the custard.

 - Cornflour, or cornstarch if you live in the US is an egg replacement for vegan recipes.
 This is thanks to its thickening properties.
 Together with full-fat coconut milk, it creates a creamy and thick custard base for this recipe.

 - Sugar: You can use caster sugar (superfine sugar) or cane sugar depending on what you have available to you.
 The sugar is dissolved into the custard to sweeten it.
 It also forms a layer on top of the puddings which is caramelized before serving.

 - Vanilla: I recommend using both vanilla extract and a vanilla pod to get an intense vanilla-y flavor for the custard.
 The vanilla bean creates beautiful vanilla specs in the creme brulee while the extract adds an extra punch of flavor and a slightly beige color.

 - Sea salt: This helps to enhance the vanilla flavor of the custard while balancing the overall sweetness of the dessert.